dalane/memory-store/README.md

-# memory-store
+# A simple javascript in memory store

-A simple javascript in memory store
+## Installation